jasongitmail/super-sitemap/README.md

 table could contain multiple rows with the same params, like in the 2nd and 3rd examples.

-Convert the result into a [supported param value type](#param-values), we'll use 2D array here:
+Convert the result into a [supported param value type](#param-values).
+This example uses a 2D array:

 ```js
 const arrayOfArrays = resultFromDB.map((row) => Object.values(row));